-When my anxiety got worse, it would affect my sleep terribly.
+When my anxiety got worse overthinking was on the menu every night, it would affect my sleep terribly.
 I would get into bed early, 8.30-9 pm ready for a great nights sleep, and then the thoughts would start.
 They were racing through my mind faster than a kid filling up a bag at the lolly pick n mix.

 I tried so many things, melatonin, magnesium supplements, not consuming dairy before bed, no caffeine all day, no alcohol, no tech or screens before bed, reading before sleep … nothing worked.
 The lights would go off, and my mind would fire up.